 If you are charged with carrying a firearm when you do not have a license, you face harsh penalties including years in prison, expensive fines, and a permanent criminal record.
 Having an experienced weapons lawyer on your side can help you avoid the worst penalties you face.

-Penalties for Carrying a Firearm Without a License in PA
+Penalties for Carrying a Firearm Without a License

-Under the Pennsylvania Criminal Code, Title 18, Chapter 61, you may be charged with carrying a concealed firearm on your person or in your vehicle without a license as a first degree misdemeanor if you are eligible to have a license and you have not committed any criminal offenses.
+Under the Pennsylvania Criminal Code, Title 18, Chapter 61, you may be charged with carrying a concealed firearm on your person or in your vehicle without a license as a first-degree misdemeanor if you are eligible to have a license and you have not committed any criminal offenses.
 This excludes your home and a fixed business location, so you are lawfully allowed to carry a concealed firearm at home or at work (if it is permitted).
 In Pennsylvania, a first-degree misdemeanor comes with five years in prison, up to $10,000 in fines, or both if convicted.

 If you are ineligible to obtain a license, you may be charged with a third-degree felony.
 You can be sentenced to up to seven years in prison, required to pay $15,000 in fines, or both.